 Cancer Clinical Trials

-The Department of Defense (DoD) has partnered with the National Cancer Institute (NCI) to offer Cancer Clinical Trials to eligible TRICARE beneficiaries.
-The Cancer Clinical Trials provide NCI-sponsored cancer prevention and treatment studies as a TRICARE-covered health care benefit.
+We have partnered with the National Cancer Institute (NCI) to offer Cancer Clinical Trials to eligible TRICARE beneficiaries.
+TRICARE covers:

 - All medical care and testing needed to determine eligibility for an NCI Cancer Clinical Trial.

 - All medical care needed because of participation in an NCI study.

 You can participate if using any of the following plans:

 - TRICARE For Life

 If you lose eligibility, you're no longer eligible for Cancer Clinical Trials through TRICARE.